 The managers note that 43% of JLEN’s end September assets fell completely outside of the levy.
-They note that this is a strength of having a diversified portfolio that has a combination of assets that generate electricity (and fall in the scope of the levy) but also assets that generate gas (the anaerobic digestion plants), and also some assets that don’t generate energy at all (for example, batteries, compressed natural gas (CNG) refuelling stations, and the controlled environment assets).
+They note that this is a strength of having a diversified portfolio that has a combination of assets that generate electricity (and fall in the scope of the levy) but also assets that generate gas (the anaerobic digestion plants), and also some assets that don’t generate energy at all (for example, batteries, CNG refuelling stations, and the controlled environment assets).

 A high degree of government backed subsidised revenues and long term contracts across the portfolio means that around 60% of JLEN’s forecasted revenues on a net present value basis are linked to inflation as measured by the RPI.

 UK inflation was expected to slow in February 2023, but that was not the case.
 JLEN’s sensitivity to changes in the inflation rate is about +£18.2m or 2.8p on the NAV for every 0.5% increase in the forecast inflation rate.
 At the end of September 2022, JLEN was expecting an inflation rate of 10.4% in 2022, 4.6% in 2023, 3% for 2024-2030, and 2.25% thereafter.
 With RPI running at 13.4% at the end of December 2022 and 13.8% at the end of February, there could be substantial further upside to come from this factor.